-Students who believe they may be eligible for veterans educational benefits, such as a veteran or a widow or dependent of a disabled veteran, should contact the veterans coordinator at 541-383-7264.
+Students who believe they may be eligible for veterans educational benefits, such as a veteran or a widow or dependent of a disabled veteran, should contact a veterans certifying official at 541-383-7264.
 All veteran students at COCC must meet the same academic standards as other students to remain in good standing.
 However, to remain eligible for educational benefits, veterans and other students eligible for these benefits must comply with the following additional requirements: